Ways to create a data diff monitor

 This provides an estimated count of the total number of rows included in the combined sample from Datasets A and B, used for the diffing process.
 It’s important to note that this number is an estimate and can vary from the actual sample size due to several factors:

-• the presence of duplicate primary keys in the datasets will likely increase this estimate, as it inflates the perceived uniqueness of rows
+• The presence of duplicate primary keys in the datasets will likely increase this estimate, as it inflates the perceived uniqueness of rows

-• applying filters to the datasets tends to reduce the estimate, as it narrows down the data scope
+• Applying filters to the datasets tends to reduce the estimate, as it narrows down the data scope

 The number of rows we sample is not fixed; instead, we use a statistical approach called the Poisson distribution.
 This involves picking rows randomly from an infinite pool of rows with uniform random sampling.
 Importantly, we don’t need to perform a full diff (compare every single row) to establish a baseline.